pingle14/globe-observer-utils/README.md

 This codebase uses [pytest](https://github.com/pytest-dev/pytest) to run unit tests for the code.

 1. Run `pip install pytest` to get the package.
-2. After making changes, run `pytest`.
+2. After making changes, you can run `pytest` to run unit tests. **NOTE:** There are tests that verify the methods that download data from the internet which take incredibly long.
+To avoid these tests, run `pytest -m "not downloadtest"` which will skip those tests.

 These tests will make sure the code performs as expected.